thephpleague/flysystem/api.md

 ]);
 ~~~

-___List Contents___
+__List Contents__

 ~~~ php
 $contents = $filemanager->listContents();
 ~~~

 The result of a contents listing is a collection of arrays containing all the metadata the file manager knows at that time.
-By default a you'll receive path info and file type.
+By default you'll receive path info and file type.
 Additional info could be supplied by default depending on the adapter used.

 Example: